Mycenae history: Timeline of events

 1999 – UNESCO World Heritage Designation

-*The archaeological sites of Mycenae and Tiryns are inscribed as UNESCO World Heritage Sites, recognizing their cultural and historical significance.
+The Archaeological Site of Mycenae and Tiryns are inscribed as UNESCO World Heritage Sites, recognizing their cultural and historical significance.

 2003 CE – Rediscovery of Human Remains